iCloud Authentication

 Added in version 1.21.0.

-There are two ways to provide MFA code to icloudpd:
+There are two ways to provide an MFA code to icloudpd:

 • Using console